kroumpas/kroumpas.github.io/_projects/hci_design.md

 ## Course Crafter — AI Course Authoring

-Course Crafter is a tool for building courses from your own material with an AI assistant.
+Course Crafter is a tool for building courses from your own material with an AI assistant {% cite roumpas_design_2024 roumpas_bridging_2025 %}.
 The design goal was to make an AI-driven workflow feel unintimidating: a drag-and-drop canvas as the obvious starting point, a prompt bar as the single conversational entry point, and a short, jargon-free action rail (My Files, Save, Start Over, Help, Exit) so nothing about "authoring with AI" feels like a wall of settings.
 The retro pixel treatment is a deliberate move to make an unfamiliar workflow read as approachable and low-stakes rather than technical.

 <div class="row justify-content-center">
     <div class="col-sm-12 mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/hci/course_crafter.png" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/course_crafter.png" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">